-This is a minimum viable localization and operational guide for entering the German Speaking market with SaaS marketing, community management and sales operations.
-It’s intended for marketers who do not speak the language of the market they’re after.
+This is a minimum viable localization and operational guide for entering the German-speaking market with SaaS marketing, community management and sales operations.
+It’s intended for marketers who don’t speak the language of the market they’re targeting.
 Wait, what?

 Let’s get our hands dirty and enter the German market

-tl;dr: I don’t speak German but still can drive PPC ads, content marketing, multi-channel sales and newsletter signups without burning all the revenues to maintain this.
+tl;dr: I don’t speak German but still can drive PPC ads, content marketing, multi-channel sales and newsletter signups without consuming all the revenues in maintaining this.
 I’ll show you how!

-This is a step by step guide to establishing marketing and sales for a SaaS business on a shoestring budget, startup style.
-Many of the tips are well known in the SaaS marketing community, so to spice things up I’m adding some ideas I’ve picked up along the way in context of multilingual marketing.
+This is a step-by-step guide to establishing marketing and sales for a SaaS business on a shoestring budget, startup style.
+Many of the tips are well known in the SaaS marketing community, so to spice things up I’m adding some ideas that I’ve picked up along the way in the context of multilingual marketing.

-Fact: I do not speak German well enough to write anything meaningful for this audience.
-For the sake of this guide this is ideal because I’m assuming that you, fellow marketer, may also be struggling with this.
+Fact: I don’t speak German well enough to write anything meaningful for this audience.
+For the sake of this guide, this is ideal because I’m assuming that you, fellow marketer, may also be struggling with this.

 Test your assumptions before you invest anything into foreign market expansion

 tl;dr: Do some market research.
-Chances are you’ll find something in Google for free!
+Chances are you’ll find something on Google for free!

 Start with market analysis to understand what you’re dealing with.
 I recommend searching for this information online.
-A lot of free resources can be found on specialized forums like Quora which will go a long way.
+Plenty of free resources can be found on specialized forums like Quora which will go a long way in this regard.

-With a bit of patience I found a report on the German Software market, courtesy of Germany Trade and Invest – Gesellschaft für Außenwirtschaft und Standortmarketing mbH.
+With a bit of patience, I found a report on the German Software market, courtesy of Germany Trade and Invest (GTAI) – Gesellschaft für Außenwirtschaft und Standortmarketing mbH.

-Based on its findings I am confident that we should enter this market and do it fast.
+Based on its findings, I am confident that we should enter this market, and that we need to do it fast.

-Market analysis shows that Germany alone is 24,4% of the European software market, forecasted by Marketline to grow by nearly 5 billion Euros from 2015 to 2019, to a staggering 25 billion EUR worth.
+Market analysis shows that Germany alone is 24,4% of the European software market, and is forecast by Marketline to grow by nearly 5 billion Euros in value from 2015 to 2019, to a staggering 25 billion EUR worth.

-Big Data technology is estimated to grow threefold within this period, impacting IoT, ERP, CRM, smart grids and networks.
-Starting from 1,4 billion EUR, Big Data is forecasted by Experton Group to cap at 3,8 billion EUR by 2020.
+Big Data technology is estimated to grow threefold within this period, impacting on IoT, ERP, CRM, smart grids and networks.
+Starting from 1,4 billion EUR, Big Data is forecasted by Experton Group to reach 3,8 billion EUR by 2020.

 IT security including device security, web messaging, identity and access rights, cloud services, network security and ICT systems in Germany has so far reached 3.7 billion EUR.

-Cloud Computing is promissing to grow as the attitude of Germans towards it has improved significantly over the last couple of years.
-Suffice to say that in 2016 the growth is forecasted at a 35% rate, with market value clocking in at 12 billion EUR.
+Cloud Computing promises to grow as the attitude of Germans towards it has improved significantly over the last couple of years.
+Suffice to say that in 2016, growth was forecast at a 35% rate, with a market value clocking in at 12 billion EUR.

 Enterprise resource planning is still an unsaturated market due to Germany’s highly differentiated industry landscape.
-Business analytics, big data processing and integration solutions are prime to be incorporated in the upcoming years by many Germany businesses.
-There is currently a spend of 2.5 billion EUR on these techs and no indication of it getting any lower.
+Business analytics, big data processing and integration solutions are prime for incorporation in the upcoming years by many Germany businesses.
+Currently, 2.5 billion EUR is spent on these techs and there is no indication of this figure falling

 Risk evaluation and understanding market dynamics

-tl;dr: This market is built around implementing software to improve its thriving gradient of a differentiated industry landscape.
+tl;dr: This market is built around implementing software to improve its thriving gradient for a differentiated industry landscape.
 It appreciates being local, accredited and inter-connected.

-There are a couple of pre-requisites for SaaS companies looking to enter Germany should tick off their list before launching a marketing strategy.
+There are a couple of prerequisites that SaaS companies looking to enter Germany should tick off their list before launching a marketing strategy.

 As a rule of thumb, data storage and company headquarters should be in Germany, or at least in the European Union.
-Bare in mind however, that for at least 25% of German businesses this isn’t any issue.
+Bear in mind, however, that for at least 25% of German businesses this isn’t an issue.

-First mind your buyer personas and interest gradient.
-Verbalize it like this: software, international marketing, technology, startups, saas (software as a service), business, venture capital, translation management system, development of software, programming.
+First, look at your buyer personas and interest gradient.
+Verbalize it like this: software, international marketing, technology, startups, SaaS (software as a service), business, venture capital, translation management system, development of software, programming.

-Run your Google Analytics Traffic report and split that per channel to get a rough idea of referral traffic sources.
-See what types of sites are they.
-Kissmetrics provides a nice “stock” type of traffic sources overview you can easily use.
+Run your Google Analytics traffic report and split that per channel to get a rough idea of referral traffic sources.
+See what types of sites give these.
+Kissmetrics provides a nice “stock” type overview of traffic sources you can easily use.

 Do yourself a favor and start using SEMrush.
 It’s free to start with.
 Scan your website first, check your organic keywords and their effectiveness.
 I know you know them by heart, but trust me, you will find nuanced oddities.

 Put the keywords into SEMrush again.
 Make sure you’re scanning local Google – google.de for example.
-The results that you’ll get should be the counterparts of your all-favorite sites and forums.
+The results that you’ll get should be the counterparts of your all-favourite sites and forums.
 At this point you could maybe use machine translation to actually understand what they say (if they look like something you would use to promote your SaaS).
-I know I did that.
+That’s what I did.

 Widen your marketing funnel without disrupting your day-to-day work